tsupplis/zxcc-htc/README.md

     Remember that when PIPEMGR has parsed the command line, you may have a number of blank (zero-length) arguments.

+Graceful exits

+    Compiled programs exit gracefully if run on an 8080 or 8086 processor, or if there is not enough memory for the program and its static data.
+    This is done in the CRTCPM.OBJ module.

 Checks for a ZCPR3 environment

     The variable